Originally published: 12 June 2025

 - different types of reports

 A glossary of output categories and collection formats will be published.
-Further guidance on types of outputs will be published later in the Autumn in an update to REF 2021 Guidance on Submissions Annex K, which offers a good indication of the potential range of outputs.
+Further guidance on types of outputs will be published at a later date in an update to REF 2021 Guidance on Submissions Annex K, which offers a good indication of the potential range of outputs.

 The assessment of diverse outputs will recognise rigorous, significant and original research across multiple purposes, designs, methodologies, analytical approaches and modes of communication.